ep390/ep390/website/app/assignments/1/page.md

 excerpt: "Over the course of the semester, we will explore how far we can push AI to create increasingly elaborate content."
 ---

-- Due Date: 6PM EST September 9, 2024
+- Due Date: 6 PM EST September 9, 2024
-- Cutoff: 6PM EST September 16, 2024
+- Cutoff: 6 PM EST September 16, 2024

 Over the course of the semester, we will explore how far we can push AI to create increasingly elaborate content.
-In class we created a simple `.md` file.
+In class, we created a simple `.md` file.
-Next we're going to take the first step towards creating interactive content on the web.
+Next, we're going to take the first step toward creating interactive content on the web.

 Generative AIs were trained on data extracted from the web.
 As a result, they